Monday, February 22, 2010

 B: “Og þú færð að sjá það sem enginn sér” is a bit of a mouthful.

-A: Nothing is worth zero, probably.
-I wouldn’t have said this was, anyway.
-But boy is it boring.
+A: I wouldn’t have said this was worth zero, but boy is it boring.
 There are some early ’80s, late ABBA touches, particularly in the chorus.

-V: I fail to see what distinguishes this from any of the other entries this year that were probably worth no points as well.
+V: I fail to see what distinguishes this as being worse than many of the other entries this year.
 (Perhaps that’s the problem.)
 Daníel seems to think that in the absence of a cummerbund he might as well just pull his pants up a bit further.

 21 Germany

-B: I kind of sympathise with what Nino’s saying, although it’s more the hours of refuelling that I’m nostalgic for rather than the flight itself ;-)
+B: I sympathise with what Nino’s saying, but it’s the hours of refuelling I’m nostalgic for rather than the flight itself.
+Wink wink.

 A: Doesn’t he know he’s on a hiding to nothing?
-He needs a wake-up slap about the face as well.
 At least there’s some passion to the melody and his delivery.

 V: Not surprisingly, this and Austria are two peas in a pod – the only difference being that this has a beat.
-Very dependable turn from Mr de Angelo, although he don’t half squint.
+Very dependable turn from the squintastic Mr de Angelo.

 22 Yugoslavia